Julian-adv/IlluStory/README.md

 ![Choose cards](screenshots/choose-cards.png)

-I included examples of a preset card, an user card, a character card, and a scene card.
+I have included examples of a preset card, a user card, a character card, and a scene card.
-Press `+` button and choose card.
-After choosing all cards, press **Start**.
+To proceed, press the `+` button and select your desired card.
+Once you have chosen all the cards, press **Start** to begin.

 ![Write tab description 2](screenshots/chatting.png)